ontodev/robot/docs/validate.md

 ## Overview

-Validates tables (CSV or TSV files) against an ontology using the sets of rules defined (per table) in the table files, and writes the output to TXT, HTML, or XLSX files.
-(If no output format is specified then the output is directed to STDOUT.)
+Validates tables (CSV or TSV files) (`--table`) against an input ontology (`--input`) using the sets of rules defined (per table) in the table files, and writes the output to TXT, HTML, or XLSX files in the output directory (`--output-dir`) with the same base filename.
+If no output format is specified then the output is directed to STDOUT.
 For example:

     robot validate --input immune_exposures.owl \
       --table immune_exposures.csv \